praveenkesarwani/praveenkesarwani/README.md

 Hi there wave
-telescope I’m currently working on a Website.
+:telescope: I’m currently working on a Website.

-seedling I’m currently learning Web Development.
+:seedling: I’m currently learning Web Development.

-boom Also improving my Data Structures and Algorithms skills.
+:boom: Also improving my Data Structures and Algorithms skills.

-sparkles I also do Competitive Programming.
+:sparkles: I also do Competitive Programming.

-heart :heart: I have mostly worked on Java.
+:heart: I have mostly worked on Java.

-mailbox How to reach me: https://twitter.com/Praveenkesarwa6
+:mailbox: How to reach me: https://twitter.com/Praveenkesarwa6